marzukia/blog/content/posts/ppgrid-fast-continentscale-raster-interpolation/index.md

     - Assign each point into a cumulative sum grid called `S`
     - Assign each point into a grid called `C`, then count the number of points
 2. Conceptually, grid-based IDW spreads both grids outwards, with nearby cells having more influence than cells further away.
 Influence is defined by `K(r) = r^-p`, where `r` is the distance from a point and `p` is the factor which describes the level of influence decay being sought.
 A `p` of 2 would mean that a point twice as far as another would have only a 0.25 weighting.
-3. Dividing the distance-weighted value total by the total distance weight produces the interpolated average (`(S ⊛ K) / (C ⊛ K)`). <em>ppgrid</em> approximates this process through the pull-push pyramid rather than calculating the kernel directly.
+3. Dividing the distance-weighted value total by the total distance weight produces the interpolated average (`(S ⊛ K) / (C ⊛ K)`). `ppgrid` approximates this process through the pull-push pyramid rather than calculating the kernel directly.
 4. This process uses repeated `2 × 2` block sums to create increasingly coarse layers, which is done so a mipmap pyramid can be created providing a dynamic support scale.
 Where data density is high, estimates rely on the fine local grid, but as data sparsity kicks in, the coarser layers provide decreasingly confident estimations of what the value would be without ugly gaps in the raster.
-5. <em>ppgrid</em> then runs backwards, pushing the coarse estimate down through the pyramid and blending it with local information at every level.
+5. `ppgrid` then runs backwards, pushing the coarse estimate down through the pyramid and blending it with local information at every level.
 Each point is binned once and everything after that works on raster cells, which makes point loading `O(N)` and the pyramid roughly `O(M)` rather than repeatedly combining both costs; that change is where almost all of the performance gain comes from.
 6. The pull phase reduces the fine grid into coarser levels, but the sum and count grids must remain separate because averaging at every level would give a cell containing one point the same weight as a cell containing one thousand points, which is obviously wrong.
 Carrying the sums and counts separately preserves the weighted mean throughout the pyramid.
 7. The push phase starts at the coarsest level and upsamples that estimate into the next finer level, with the local estimate and parent estimate being blended using a simple confidence value: `confidence = min(count / saturation, 1)`.